Aug 07, 2024 Aiswarya Madhu

 For instance, consider a leading automotive parts manufacturer receiving planning schedules from an OEM customer.
 These schedules detail the forecasted demand for various parts over the next 52 weeks.
 Without EDI integration, this information would be processed manually, leading to potential delays and errors.
 With Dynamics 365 EDI integration:

-Integrating EDI in logistics is crucial in these scenarios.
-EDI simplifies the exchange of critical business documents electronically, replacing manual processes and reducing errors.
+Microsoft Dynamics 365 EDI Integration simplifies the exchange of critical business documents electronically, replacing manual processes and reducing errors.

 Let’s consider the scenario of a large logistics company: